Tech-Trapdoor/Tech-Trapdoor.github.io/README.md

 #Tech-Trapdoor.github.io
 ## Techniques Class wow
+I am an artist and I made this page to show off all of my awesome art, ya dig?
 <!--
 **Tech-Trapdoor/Tech-Trapdoor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.